 One of the officers for Easy Company is Dick Winters, who ends the war as a Major.
 He authored his own book titled Beyond Band of Brothers: The War Memoirs of Major Dick Winters.
 In it he not only tells the story from his own perspective, which is a little different (though not dramatically so, just more a matter of perspective), but he also shares a number of his insights into leadership.
-At the end of the book there’s a page titled Leadership at the Point of the Bayonet where Winters shares his principles for leaders.
-I think they are well worth reviewing for volleyball coaches and is something which can help in the development of good team captains.
+At the end of the book there’s a page titled Leadership at the Point of the Bayonet.
+There, Winters shares his principles for leaders.
+I think they are well worth reviewing for volleyball coaches and are something which can help in the development of good team captains.

 Ten Principles for Success